Wouldn’t it be great if after adding content to your site, the following happened … all from your page URL:

 Permalinks – Definition

-A permalink is the URL that other people will use to link to articles or sections of your site or the links you send in an email pointing to a particular item of content on your blog.
+A permalink is the web address that others use to link to your articles or sections of your site or the links you send in an email pointing readers to content items on your blog.
 Permalinks are often called “pretty” URLs.

 Permalinks make the URLs to each post on your blog permanent, hence a perma-link.